Docs › Installing Piwik

 System Check

-Piwik will check to make sure that your server meets the Piwik requirements.
-If everything is okay, you'll see a long list like this:
+Matomo will check to make sure that your server meets the Matomo requirements.
+If everything is okay, you’ll see a long list like this:

-If there is a problem, Piwik will identify it and tell you how to solve it, as in this example:
+If there is a problem, Matomo will identify it and tell you how to solve it, as in this example:

 When all the requirements are met, click Next »